By Ed Staskus

 “You just pour in the pecans, coconut, brown sugar, and presto-o change-o,” she said.
 “It’s fuss-free.”

 Oliver’s father was an electrical engineer.
 In his spare time, he was restoring a 1968 Chevy Camaro.
 It had pony car style and a muscle engine.
 He knew how to repair almost everything inside and outside the house.
 He knew his way around and didn’t like being backed into a corner by a six-year-old, whether he was his son and the Unofficial Monster Hunter of Lake County, or not.
+Besides, he was half Lithuanian and half Transylvanian and knew something about monsters.

 “That’s a good question bud,” he said.
-“I don’t know the answer, but maybe it’s because he can’t get a handle on the virus since it’s invisible.
+“I might not know the answer, but maybe it’s because he can’t get a handle on the virus since it’s invisible.
 All the monsters he ever defeated, Mothra, Ghidorah, and Destoroyah, were all right in front of his eyes.
 He could get a grip on them.”

 Destoroyah was one of Godzilla’s most powerful rivals ever.
 In the end he didn’t stand a chance, though.
 When push came to shove, he got shoved aside.